k13nNg/Machine_Learning_A-Z/README.md

 It is obvious that the Random Forest Regression model out-performed the other models with an $R^2$ score of approximately 80%.
 This implies that approximately 80% of the dependent variable is explained by the independent variable

 ## Classification Summative Project

+<strong>Objective: </strong> Create a robust machine learning model that could classify which kind of drug fits with a patient, given the patient's sex, cholesterol and blood pressure level, ...

 Data is retrieved from: https://www.kaggle.com/datasets/prathamtripathi/drug-classification